billbrod/generalized-linear-models/docs/workshop_tutorial/basis_tutorial.md

 ```

-If you multipy each basis element by the corresponding weight, and sum over the elements, you can create approximate the original non-linearity.
+If you multipy each basis element by the corresponding weight, and sum over the elements, we are approximating the original non-linearity.

-As an exercise, compute these weighted sums and call the results `approx_gauss`, `approx_log`, `approx_step` respectively.
+As an exercise, compute these weighted sums and store the results in `approx_gauss`, `approx_log`, `approx_step` respectively.

 ```{code-cell} ipython3